pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 - Create a Map: Draw on the tiles to transmute garbage
 - Cats!

-#explaination(detail: "Why is the player playing the game?")[
+#explanation(detail: "Why is the player playing the game?")[
   == Player Motivation
 ]

 Players want to relax and play with their friends.
-Once the game finishes, they end up with a map as physical everlasting proof of their gameplay.
+Once the game finishes, they end up with a map as physical, everlasting proof of their gameplay.

-#explaination(detail: "Who is the game aimed at?")[
+#explanation(detail: "Who is the game aimed at?")[
   == Target Audience
 ]
 People interested in relaxing with their friends

-#explaination(detail: "Examples of similar products and comments on how it is different")[
+#explanation(detail: "Examples of similar products and comments on how it is different")[
   == Competition
 ]
 === Terra Nil
 #quote(
   "Terra Nil is an intricate environmental strategy game about transforming a barren wasteland into a thriving, balanced ecosystem.
 Bring life back to a lifeless world by purifying soil, cleaning oceans, planting trees, and reintroducing wildlife, then leave without a trace.",
-  attribution: "Steam Page",
+  attribution: "Official Steam Page",
   block: true,
 )

-#quote(
+// #quote(
-  "Terra Nil is a game that bills itself as a reverse citybuilder and it's all about revitalising a post industrial wasteland into a thriving biosphere full of life, you start by reseeding the soil, then you cultivate some biomes, then you invite animals back to the environment before finally packing up all your stuff and leaving nature the hell alone for a change.",
+//   "Terra Nil is a game that bills itself as a reverse citybuilder and it's all about revitalising a post industrial wasteland into a thriving biosphere full of life, you start by reseeding the soil, then you cultivate some biomes, then you invite animals back to the environment before finally packing up all your stuff and leaving nature the hell alone for a change.",
-  attribution: "Adam Millard - The Architect of Games",
+//   attribution: "Adam Millard - The Architect of Games",
-  block: true,
+//   block: true,
-)
+// )

 "Re:Build Nature" differentiates itself from "Terra Nil" by offering a multiplayer experience with a strong emphasis on optimism.
-While "Re:Build Nature" also has animals, and plants, ultimately it's upto the player's imagination on how they look.
-Also, due to presence of action cards and cat tokens, the players need to strategize on what to do.
+While "Re:Build Nature" also has animals and plants, ultimately it's up to the player's imagination on how they look.
+Also, due to the presence of action cards and cat tokens, the players need to strategize on what to do.

-#explaination(detail: "What makes the game idea unique?")[
+#explanation(detail: "What makes the game idea unique?")[
   == Unique Selling Points
 ]
 - Physical evidence of completed game
 - Relaxing gameplay with friends
-- Ability to homebrew

-#explaination(detail: "The important design aspects of your game that you want to instil")[
+#explanation(detail: "The important design aspects of your game that we want to instill")[
   == Design Goals
 ]
 - Create a cooperative experience with positive vibes